Antonioisrooted/Wakulima/README.md

-# Project Title
-  Wakulima.
+# Wakulima.

-An app that teaches farmers how to do farming.
+An app that helps farmers by teaching them the latest form of farming which helps to cut down there expenditure and increase there production rate hence increasing there profits.

+Android Wakulima is currently under heavy development.
+Note that some changes (such as database schema modifications) are not backwards compatible and may cause the app to crash.
+In this case, please uninstall and re-install the app.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+This project uses the Gradle build system.
+To build this project, use the gradlew build command or use "Import Project" in Android Studio.

+There are two Gradle tasks for testing the project:

+connectedAndroidTest - for running Espresso on a connected device test - for running unit tests
+For more resources on learning Android development, visit the Developer Guides at developer.android.com.

 ### Prerequisites